All places are now booked for this event, to be added to the waiting list, please email Keith Thrower at email@example.com.

-To coincide with this exhibition, Liz and DEHS President Keith Thrower have been busy organising a DEHS conference with the title ‘Security & Intelligence’ which will take place on Wednesday 27 November.
+To coincide with the Top Secret exhibition at the Science Museum, curator Dr Elizabeth (Liz) Bruton and DEHS President Keith Thrower have been busy organising a DEHS conference with the title ‘Security & Intelligence’ which will take place on Wednesday 27 November.

-- The Keynote Address at the conference will be given by Tony Comer, the GCHQ Departmental Historian
+- The Keynote Address at the conference will be given by Tony Comer, the GCHQ Departmental Historian.

-- Dr David Kenyon, the Bletchley Park historian, will give a talk on the History of Bletchley Park
+- Dr David Kenyon, the Bletchley Park historian, will give a talk on the History of Bletchley Park.

-- Dr Helen Fry will give the talk ‘Listening-in: what was discovered from senior German POWs in WW2’
+- Dr Helen Fry will give the talk ‘Listening-in: what was discovered from senior German POWs in WW2’.

-- Dr Olga Topol, of the Pilsudski Institute in London, will give a talk on the Enigma Double Machine
+- Dr Olga Topol, of the Pilsudski Institute in London, will give a talk on the Enigma Double Machine.

-- Dr Keith Thrower will give a talk on the Fullerphone which was used to provide secure Morse communication across the battlefield in the two World Wars.
+- Keith Thrower will give a talk on the Fullerphone which was used to provide secure Morse communication across the battlefield in the two World Wars.

 Both the IET History of Technology Committee and the Newcomen Society are co-sponsors.